Genivia/ugrep/README.md

 `.gitignore` file(s) and are not hidden with `-l`:

     ugrep --ignore-files --no-hidden -l ''

-Same, but also search inside archives (e.g. zip and tar files) and compressed files with `-z`:

-    ugrep -z -tc++ -2 -nkw main myproject

 To display the list of file name extensions and "magic bytes" (shebangs) that are searched corresponding to `-t` arguments: